droonga/droonga.org/reference/catalog/version2/index.md

 : Specifies the concrete value that can compare with `slicer`'s return value.
 Only available when the `slicer` is ordinal-scaled.

 Value
 : A value of the dimension column data type.
-When the value is not provided, this slice is regarded as `else`.
+When the value is not provided, this slice is regarded as *else*; this means the slice is open-ended.
 Therefore, only one slice without `boundary` is allowed in a slices.

 Default value
 : None.